na-na-hi/renget/archive/iftod.md

 >Why is there so little female Glavenus art that isn't dickgirl stuff?
 I wanna be dommed by an angry living greatsword gf who doesn't need a dick to do it.

-\>TFW you will never be invaded by a Glavanus as you're starting your hunter career and just gathering.
+%darkgreen%\>TFW you will never be invaded by a Glavanus as you're starting your hunter career and just gathering.
 \>She will never see how pitifuly weak you are and easily pin you to the floor with just one of her muscular firm legs.
 \>She will never threaten to cleave you in half with her large powerful tail that's nearly twice your size if you don't start fucking her wet dripping cunt right then and there.
 \>She will never then drag you off to her makeshift cavern home and force you to keep breeding her for weeks with little to no breaks in an effort to train you to be stronger.
 \>You will never begin to enjoy your new life as Glavenus' only mate, eventually taking the initiative in pinning her to the floor with your newfound strength over the weeks.
-\>You will never eventually have your Glavenus wife hug you in the afterglow of your passionate fucking, quietly thanking her for making you the strong hunter you became.
+\>You will never eventually have your Glavenus wife hug you in the afterglow of your passionate fucking, quietly thanking her for making you the strong hunter you became.%%

 ===================================

 >\>Miscellaneous everyday actions being mistaken for courting

-\>be GS user hunting Glavenus
+%darkgreen%\>be GS user hunting Glavenus
 \>your weapon drops to yellow sharpness; your sword is so dull it feels like you're swinging a hammer around
 \>clueless Rathalos comes around, attracted by the noise, starts a turf war with your mark
 \>perfect timing!